 Much of the UK consumer law is ambiguous and at times contradictory.
 The Sale of Goods Act gives us the right to have a faulty appliance exchanged if it fails within 6 months but it also gives retailers the right to reject a claim for a replacement if replacing it would be “disproportionately expensive compared to carrying out a repair”.
 This often leads to conflict between the customer and a retailer and sometimes needs a small claims court to decide.

-The following categories and tags contain many articles.
+The following categories and tags contain more consumer articles.

 - Articles filed under Consumer Advice / Consumer Issues

-- Manufacturer’s Safety Notices – all white goods
+- Manufacturer’s Safety Notices covering all white goods

 - Washing machine consumer advice forum